Welded extensions and ribbon restrictions of diagrammatical moves: Settings

+In particular, classical local moves are virtual local moves (in the same way as classical diagrams are also virtual).
+The latter will also be simply referred to as local moves, with the mention virtual being added when necessary to distinguish between classical and virtual moves.

 A few examples are illustrated on Figure 8, where a dotted line indicates that the crossing occurs between two portions of the same strand.
-Some local moves on classical diagrams are derived from topological operations on links.
+Some classical local moves are derived from topological operations on links.
 For example, the $CC$ (for \textquotedblleft crossing change") move corresponds to homotopy, which allows strands to cross each other, while $SC$ (for \textquotedblleft self-crossing change") corresponds to link homotopy, only allowing each strand to cross itself.
-The $BP$ (for \textquotedblleft band pass") move represents the crossing of two "bands", delimited by parallel strands. \\
+The $BP$ (for \textquotedblleft band-pass") move represents the crossing of two "bands", delimited by parallel strands. \\

-In an effort to extend the effect of some classical local moves to welded string links, certain local moves on virtual diagrams are introduced which closely resemble their classical counterpart.
-For example, $V$ (for \textquotedblleft virtualization") and $SV$ (for \textquotedblleft self-virtualization") are derived from $CC$ and $SC$, while $F$ (for \textquotedblleft fused") is derived from $\Delta$, and $BV$ (for \textquotedblleft band virtualization") is derived from $BP$.
+In an effort to extend the effect of some classical local moves to welded string links, certain local moves on virtual diagrams, which closely resemble their classical counterparts, are introduced.
+For example, $V$ (for \textquotedblleft virtualization") and $SV$ (for \textquotedblleft self-virtualization") are derived from $CC$ and $SC$ respectively, while $F$ (for \textquotedblleft fused") is derived from $\Delta$, and $BV$ (for \textquotedblleft band virtualization") is derived from $BP$.
 This notion of extension will be discussed in the next section. \\

 Finally, some virtual local moves come naturally from Gauss diagrams.
 For example, $VC$ (for \textquotedblleft virtual conjugation") reverses the orientation of the arrow representing the classical crossing, while $SR$ (for \textquotedblleft sign reversal") changes its sign. \\